Legal Guidance You Can Count On

 • Reimbursement of any public assistance payments already made on the child’s behalf

-Child support payments are often collected and disbursed by the Minnesota Child Support Payment Center, but there are several additional methods.
-Payments may be made directly between partners, via a pre-authorized transfer account, or even direct deposit into a bank account.
 In cases where a parent refuses to pay basic support, wages and other income can be withheld or withdrawn from an established escrow account, although the latter is rare.
 Real property liens, motor vehicle title liens, and driver’s license suspension are other actions the court often takes to enforce child support payment.
 If failed payments become a regular occurrence, the obligor (or owed parent) can request a six-month review in court or seek assistance from the work reporting system or parent locator services.
 Many channels and methods can ensure all obligated parents make the necessary payments on time.

-Otherwise known as alimony, spousal maintenance is payments the courts require one spouse make to the other for support.
+Otherwise known as alimony, spousal maintenance is payments the courts require one spouse to make to the other for support.
 Several factors influence whether or not spousal maintenance is awarded.
-These factors include, but are not limited to, the length of the marriage, contributions to the marital estate, health and education levels of both parties, financial resources, and career advancement opportunities.
+These factors include but are not limited to, the length of the marriage, contributions to the marital estate, health and education levels of both parties, financial resources, and career advancement opportunities.

 Spousal maintenance also comes in two forms: temporary and permanent.
 We can help advocate on your behalf for fair and just spousal maintenance award, ensuring that the formal discovery phase is handled with care and complete disclosure of necessary facts and documentation.

 Yes, your child support agreement can always be modified in Minnesota.
 Many arrangements are altered when substantial changes to income, financial circumstances, or parenting time schedules occur.
 Minnesota family courts consider child support modifications if the new order results in an amount higher or lower than 20 percent of the past agreement and at least a $75 difference.
-CJB Law can also offer legal assistance when you want to modify your Minnesota child support agreement.
+Our team at CJB Law can also offer legal assistance when you want to modify your Minnesota child support agreement.

 The majority of child support orders will end once a child reaches high school graduation.
 Minnesota law defines a child as someone: